iberianpig/ranger-explorer.vim/README.md

 ## ranger-explorer.vim
-Vim plugin to use [ranger](http://ranger.nongnu.org/) as a file explorer.
+Vim plugin to use [Ranger](http://ranger.nongnu.org/) as a file explorer.
-* Seamless switching between vim and ranger with opening in the same buffer
+* Seamless switching between Vim and Ranger with opening in the same buffer
 * Open files in tabs or in vertically/horizontal split windows on Vim from Ranger
 * Dynamically defining keymaps on Ranger